FAIRChemistry/chromatopy/specifications/chromatography.md

 ### ChromHandler

-- molecules
+- analytes
-    - Type: Molecule
+    - Type: Analyte
     - Description: Molecule that can be assigned to a peak.
+    - Multiple: True
 - measurements
     - Type: Measurement
     - Description: Measured signals